-We’ve already seen one NCAA gymnastics floor routine go viral this season, and it vaulted UCLA’s Katelyn Ohashi into the national spotlight once again.
-She isn’t the first gymnast to garner hundreds of thousands of views on the Internet by way of dancing and flipping, and she certainly won’t be the last.
+In 2019, we saw one NCAA gymnastics floor routine go viral during the season, and it vaulted UCLA’s Katelyn Ohashi into the national spotlight once again.
+She wasn’t the first gymnast to garner hundreds of thousands of views on the Internet by way of dancing and flipping, and she certainly won’t be the last.

 So, Internet-goers, I present to you the next collegiate gymnast that deserves worldwide attention: Her name is Alicia Boren.
 She soars through the air and dances like M.C.
 Hammer for the Florida Gators gymnastics team.

-A senior this year, Boren features a floor routine fans of all ages can appreciate as she takes you through a myriad of different decades of music.
+As a senior last year, Boren featured a floor routine fans of all ages can appreciate as she took you through a myriad of different decades of music.

 The choreography features nods to M.C.
 Hammer’s “U Can’t Touch This”, Lil Jon & The East Side Boyz’ “Get Low” and Fifth Harmony’s “Worth it”.
 She even throws in a “nae nae” and hits the “shoot” dance, all while injecting her own personal flair before ending the routine with (what else?) a Gator chomp.

-But Boren does more than turn the arena into a dance floor.
-She showcases her ridiculous power with each tumbling pass, whipping her body through the air like a propeller.
-Though she stands just 4-foot-11, she’s packs a punch.
+But Boren did more than turn the arena into a dance floor.
+She showcased her ridiculous power with each tumbling pass, whipping her body through the air like a propeller.
+Though she stands just 4-foot-11, she packs a punch.

-Judges have taken notice, too.
+Judges took notice, too.
 Boren took home SEC Gymnast of the Week following Florida’s season-opening win against Missouri.
 She was also instrumental in fourth-ranked UF’s win over No. 2 LSU, which snapped the Tigers’ 35-home meet win streak.

 But just what does it take for a routine to be retweeted and shared by hundreds of thousands of people the way Ohashi and many others have done?